-It is intended this book to be used in a cooperative learning environment.
-We believe that working in groups of 3 is best for these activities.
+It is intended that this book be used in a cooperative learning environment.
+We believe that working in groups of three is best for these activities.
 Compare your responses to those of your work partners.
 Help each other to figure out what is going on.
 Resolve any difficulties that you might have and call a tutor or lecturer if you need to.
 Do not proceed to the next activity until you are completely clear about what you have just completed.